zpl-c/librg/README.md

 **librg** is a lightweight library that serves as a middleware between data-transferring libraries (networking, file-streaming, etc.) and core application/game logic.

-Main responsibilities of the library include:
+The main responsibilities of the library include:
- * entity tracking (tracks which entity belongs to what world, and what states do they have)
+ * entity tracking (tracks which entity belongs to what world and what states they have)
  * owner tracking (tracks which participant owns what entity)
- * area of interest management (controls what can and cannot be seen a participant)
+ * Area of interest management (controls what can and cannot be seen by a participant)
  * world replication (re-creates a limited representation in a destination world of what is considered visible to a participant in the source world)

-The library was born to solve complexities of setting up and managing the flow of multi-player games and dedicated game servers.
+The library was born to solve the complexities of setting up and managing the flow of multi-player games and dedicated game servers.
-It came a long way of stripping out things that were non-essential, slowly sculpting into its current form, which you are able to see and use today.
+It came a long way in stripping out things that were non-essential, slowly sculpting into its current form, which you are able to see and use today.

 ## Why you need it